mgajda/less-arbitrary/towards-better-union.md

 we may obtain that $a : \text{true}$.
 After noting that $b: 123$, we expect that $b: 100$ would also be acceptable.
 It means that we need to consider a typing system to *learn a reasonable general class from few instances*.
-This motivates formulating type system as an inference problem.
+This motivates formulating the type system as an inference problem.

-As the purpose is to deliver the most descriptive[^11] types, we assume that we need to obtain a wider view rather than focusing on a *free type* and applying it to a larger sets whenever it is deemed justified.
+As the purpose is to deliver the most descriptive[^11] types, we assume that we need to obtain a wider view rather than focusing on a *free type* and applying it to larger sets whenever it is deemed justified.

 The other principle corresponds to **correct operation**.
 It implies that having operations regarded on types,